 Located at the northern end of Racine County, the towns of Caledonia and Raymond offer a rural setting that is midway between Racine and Milwaukee.
 Caledonia is one of the largest villages in the state with more than 25,000 residents.
 Covering all of eastern Racine County between Racine and the Milwaukee County line, it is a rapidly developing area of Racine County because of its proximity to Milwaukee and the interstate.

 Raymond is located west of I-94 between Highway K and the Milwaukee County line.
 It is home to the always bustling 7-Mile Fair, the "grand daddy of flea markets."
-Located on Seven Mile Road, just west of I-94, the year-round, flea market offers finds for collectors and bargain hunters alike.
+Located on Seven Mile Road just west of I-94, the year-round market offers finds for collectors and bargain hunters alike.

-Western Racine County: Dover • Muskego • Norway • Union Grove • Yorkville
+Western Racine County: Dover • Norway • Union Grove • Yorkville

 Life is relaxed and simple in rural Racine County, where there is a wealth of recreational opportunities for people of all ages.
-This is the home of the Racine County Fairgrounds, the Ives Groves Golf Course, and Home Run Heaven, a complete sporting facility.
-Even though this area is rural in nature, western Racine County is only a half-hour drive from downtown Milwaukee and Mitchell International Airport.
+Rural in nature, it is only a half-hour drive from downtown Milwaukee and Mitchell International Airport.
 New subdivisions can be found outside all three of the communities.
 Union Grove, located at the intersection of U.S. 45 and Hwy.
 11, it is the home of the Great Lakes Dragway, a popular location for drag racing.

 Located in the far northwestern portion of Racine County, this charming lake area was named after the Scandanavian homeland of its settlers.
 The town of Norway has three lakes within its boundaries - Wind Lake, Waubasee and Long Lake.
 In addition, it shares a lake with Muskego in nearby Milwaukee County.
 Established in 1838, Norway is one of the oldest towns in the state.
 Its beautiful surroundings and its proximity to both Racine and Milwaukee have made it popular for new homes.
 Several subdivisions are being developed throughout the area, especially along South Wind Lake and Long Lake roads.